metno/S-ENDA-documentation/source/users.rst

 Obeservations can contain uncertainty and errors, and thus they may need to be linked to quality control information.
 It should also be possible for a producer or consumer to flag suspicious data.

+Automatic (sensors, etc.):

+* Weather station observation data.

 * Car, bus, self driving vehicle data.

 * Private weather station data (Netatmo).

-* Crowdsourced observations?

 * Vegvesen (roadside weather stations, webcameras, and moving observations of road conditions).

-* Weather station observation data.

 * Boat, buoy, oil platform observation data.